libogonek/ogonek/README.md

 Here's a list of what's implemented so far:

- - `basic_text`, a text class template, sometimes known as string.
+ - `text`, a text class template, sometimes known as string.
 I'm leaving "string" to mean "array of code units", as it's what a `string` class often turns out to be (and also what strings in other languages turn out to be).
    This is not that.
 This represents text, regardless of encoding.
 It's a